 The State's 2019-2020 Enacted Budget will allow school districts in the State to establish a reserve fund for the purpose of funding/offsetting the cost of TRS contributions.
 School districts may pay into such fund, during any particular fiscal year, an amount not to exceed two percent of the total compensation or salaries of all district employed teachers who are members of the TRS paid during the immediately preceding fiscal year; provided that the balance of such fund may not exceed ten percent of the total compensation or salaries of all district-employed teachers who are members of the TRS paid during the immediately preceding fiscal year.
-As of June 30, 2019, the District set up the TRS Reserve in the amount of \$35,000.
+As of June 30, 2019, the District set up the TRS Reserve.
+The total in reserves will be reduced by \$300,000 for the ERS contribution this year.